Salamandridae/sites/rabanansan.tk/the_lie_we_live/index.md

 > Worthless pieces of paper we depend on

-*not an argument* and again, I agree with your anti-capitalist tendencies.
+*not an argument*, but again, I agree with your anti-capitalist tendencies.
-This is becoming repetitive.
+This is becoming repetitive...

 Trees are dead
 --------------
-Factories, poison, climate change, etc.
+Factories, poison, climate change, etc...

-I voted for the green party.
+I voted for the green party, don't have a drivers license and rarely buy anything.

 Animals are slaughtered
 -----------------------